accessibility-exchange/co-design/src/blueprint-steps/outreach-for-entities.md

       * Phone
       * Website
   - title: What's happening
-    subtitle: Activities that the entities is being directly involved in
+    subtitle: Activities that the entities are being directly involved in
     content: >-
       * Outreach team builds a relationship with the entity, builds awareness of this project, and provides an accessible walkthrough of the process